-Risks that occur in project management are evident as being unexpected factors that presents itself within a project in a way could affect the project’s outcome.
-Something that is important to know when it comes to running a project is that it is relatively rare that they can be completed without coming in contact with risks of any size.
+Risks that occur in project management are evident as being unexpected factors that present themselves within a project in a way that could affect the project’s outcome.
+Something that is important to know when it comes to running a project is that it is relatively rare that it can be completed without coming in contact with risks of any size.

 Benefits of Using the Risk Matrix

 The benefit of having a risk matrix is that it essentially allows for the risk within a project to be calculated faster so that a project management team can prioritize which problems they would need to take action in addressing.
 It also allows for members of the team and its stakeholders to have a visual of all of the factors and their ability to affect a project’s outcome.
 Having a visual understanding of these factors contributes to the confidence that stakeholders will have in going further in execution.

 When To Use The Risk Matrix

 Using the risk assessment matrix finds itself beneficial for your project management team when it comes to implementing any changes within a project.
 It is best utilized before a team makes any changes in the process of completing a task or if there is a new task altogether.
 If there is new information that is presented about a task, this would be an ideal time for you to determine the risks of applying that information.
 It is also important to develop a matrix when there is a known hazard that has occurred.